Taming heavy-tailed features by shrinkage: Main results

-Sometimes the covariance between $\epsilon_i$ and $\bx_i$ does not vanish as $n$ and $d$ grow.
-For example, in binary logistic regression with a random corruption $\epsilon_i$, suppose \beq \eeq where $p< 0.5$.
+In some cases, the covariance between $\epsilon_i$ and $\bx_i$ does not vanish as $n$ and $d$ grow.
+For example, in binary logistic regression with mislabeling, we have that \beq \eeq where $p< 0.5$.
 In other words, we flip the genuine label $y_i$ with probability $p$.
 Then we have

-The last equality holds because we assume $\EE \bx_i = \bzero$.
-Therefore, $\EE \epsilon_i\bx_i \propto p$ and if $p$ does not decay, neither will $\EE \epsilon_i\bx_i$. \cite{NDR13} solves this noisy label problem through minimizing weighted negative log-likelihood \beq \eeq Lemma 1 therein shows that $\EE_{\epsilon_i} \ell^w(\bx_i, z_i) = \ell(\bx_i, y_i)$.
+The last equality holds because $\EE \bx_i = \bzero$.
+Therefore, $\EE (\epsilon_i\bx_i) \propto p$ and if $p$ does not decay, neither does $\EE(\epsilon_i\bx_i)$. \citet{NDR13} solve this noisy label problem through minimizing weighted negative log-likelihood \beq \eeq Lemma 1 therein shows that $\EE_{\epsilon_i} \ell^w(\bx_i, z_i) = \ell(\bx_i, y_i)$.
 This implies that when the sample size is sufficiently large, minimizing the weighted negative log-likelihood above is similar to minimizing the negative log-likelihood with true labels.
-In the presence of heavy-tailed features, however, we propose to replace $\bx_i$ with the $\ell_4$-norm shrunk feature $\widetilde \bx_i$, i.e., we recruit \beq \eeq to estimate the regression vector $\bbeta^*$.
-The following corollary establishes the statistical error rate of $\widetilde\bbeta^w$ with exponential deviation bound.
+In the presence of heavy-tailed features, we propose to replace $\bx_i$ with the $\ell_4$-norm shrunk feature $\widetilde \bx_i$, i.e., we use \beq \eeq to estimate the regression vector $\bbeta^*$.
+The following corollary establishes the statistical error rate of $\widetilde\bbeta^w$ with an exponential deviation bound.